hazimtimimi/TBrief/README.md

 ## Components and data source

-This is an app built using [Shiny](https://shiny.rstudio.com/) and hosted at [shinyapps.io](https://worldhealthorg.shinyapps.io/TBrief/).
+This is an app built using [Shiny](https://shiny.rstudio.com/) using the [Shiny Dashboards package](https://rstudio.github.io/shinydashboard/index.html) and hosted at [shinyapps.io](https://worldhealthorg.shinyapps.io/TBrief/).
 It uses data published by the World Health Organization's [Global Tuberculosis Programme](https://www.who.int/teams/global-tuberculosis-programme/data).

 The app pulls data directly from the global TB database: